fnaumenko/isChIP/README.md

 Alternatively, the scores can be entered manually.<br>
 At the same time different stated scores in *template* can be ignored by setting the `-s|--bscore` option to 0.

-*Template* does not have to be sorted, but the features must be grouped by chromosomes.
+*Template* does not have to be sorted, but all the features belonging to a chromosome should be clustered together.
-This means that features belonging to the same chromosome must be arranged sequentially, in a single group.
-The simplest way to ensure this is to pre-sort the file.
+The simplest way to meet this requirement is to use pre-sorted data.

 ### Options description